iamthewalruss/spotify2tidal/README.md

 Requirements:
 * Python 2.x with the requests package installed
-* Spotfy and Tidal access tokens (instructions below)
+* Spotify and Tidal access tokens (instructions below)

 Setup:
 * Log in to https://open.spotify.com